 In reply I [HOPE] I said: “His wife and his partner, Mamah Borthwick?” … coz you have to use that vocabulary in order to change the narrative … “No, I’m sorry I don’t remember seeing that in any of Taliesin’s drawings….”

-In her Wright biography [linked to above], author Meryle Secrest mentioned Anna living at Taliesin.
+In her biography on the architect, author Meryle Secrest mentioned Anna living at Taliesin.
 Secrest wrote that Wright contacted his sisters (Jane and Maginel) about the problems that caused.
 But Secrest didn’t quote from the letters.
 Given how people can misread and misunderstand, I wanted to check.

 At Taliesin West, I got a chance to look at some of the letters that Anna wrote to her son after he started Taliesin.
-I read transcriptions of what she wrote while he was in Japan working on the Imperial Hotel.
-I wish I’d had more time, but I made notes that do show that she was living at Taliesin.
-At least while he was in Japan.
+I read some of what she wrote while he was in Japan working on the Imperial Hotel.
+And I made notes that do show that she was living at Taliesin while he was away from his home.
 Of course the problem with that is, when she and her son lived at the house, there was no reason for Anna to write him.

-When Anna wrote to her son, she wrote like a normal human.
+No, unfortunately, when she wrote to her son, Anna sounded like a normal human.
 She didn’t write like she was writing for some historian a century later.
-I mean, really: she wrote to her son and his companion, Miriam Noel, on March 16, 1917 that she was had been found on the floor “in the hall from my room”, but still didn’t mention which room she lived in.1
+I mean, really: she wrote to her son and his companion, Miriam Noel, on March 16, 1917 that she was had been found on the floor “in the hall from my room”, but still didn’t mention which was “my” room.1

-Although, in that letter on March 16, Anna did tell her son that he should allow a new draftsman that came to Taliesin to live, instead, “in the house on the hill….”
+Yet, in that letter on March 16, Anna did write something interesting.
+She told her son to allow a new draftsman at Taliesin to live, instead, “in the house on the hill….”

 First published January 8, 2022